3 Ways to use your essential oils

 First of all!

-The use of essential oils should be made according to the type of oil in question, but none of the recommendations is a substitute for the test that should be done on you.
-Everyone has different ways of reacting in contact with oils.
+The use of essential oils should be made according to the type of oil in question, but none of the recommendations is a substitute for the test that you should perform on yourself.
+Everyone has different ways of reacting in contact with essential oils.

 Essential oils are extremely concentrated products and therefore require some wisdom.

-There are 3 main ways to use / apply your essential oil.
+There are 3 ways to use/apply your essential oil.